odu-rcs/hpc-intro/_episodes/13-scheduler.md

 uses 2 CPUs for instance, we could use the following command:

 ```
-[remote]$ srun -c 2 echo "This job will use 2 CPUs."
+[remote]$ srun -n 2 echo "This job will use 2 cores."
 ```
 {: .bash}
 ```
-This job will use 2 CPUs.
+This job will use 2 cores.
 ```
 {: .output}